cannod/moodle-drupalservices/README.md

 This is a moodle authorisation pluging that allows for SSO between Drupal and Moodle.
 All users are maintained on Drupal and Moodle authenticates via REST to the drupal Services module.

+NOTE!!!!!
+Under heavy development!!!!
+This plugin now uses views for getting data.
+More documentation needs to be written!

 TODO:

 * Add login URL in auth plugin instead of using alternateloginurl.